Stephen Fry on Who Do You Think You Are?: Everything you need to know

-As he wryly reflects, Stephen Fry’s public persona is so English that people assume he’s got “ancestors made largely of tweed”.
+As he wryly reflects at the start of his episode of Who Do You Think You Are?, Stephen Fry’s public persona is so English that people assume he’s got “ancestors made largely of tweed”.
 That’s not how the actor and writer sees his heritage.
 Every family, he says, has a dominant figure.
 When Stephen was growing up, this was a role occupied by his maternal grandfather, Martin Neumann, a larger-than-life Jewish émigré from Eastern Europe who had the apparently infuriating habit of punning in two languages.

 It was Martin’s expertise in the sugar industry that brought him to the UK in 1927, accompanied by his wife and daughter.
 Having worked at Europe’s largest sugar beet factory, in Surany, Slovakia, Neumann was recruited as an advisor at a newly established factory in Bury St Edmunds, Suffolk.
 But what happened to the rest of Martin’s family?

 Before he heads to Europe, ultimately to uncover a mournful story of the Holocaust, Stephen is first keen to learn more about his paternal grandmother, Ella Florence Pring.
-He suspects he may find a dark secret as he heads for the Family Records Centre in Islington – driving his own black cab is much the easiest way to get around London, Stephen contends.
+He suspects he may find a dark secret as he heads for the Family Records Centre in Islington.

 In the event, it seems more a case of the family not referring to Ella’s past because she came from such a desperately poor background.
-Stephen’s great-great grandfather, Henry (1827-96), for example, was an inmate at the workhouse in Lewisham.
-Stephen’s great-grandfather, Albert (1869-1923), died of tuberculosis.
+Stephen’s 2x great grandfather, Henry (1827-96), for example, was an inmate at the workhouse in Lewisham.
+Stephen’s great grandfather, Albert (1869-1923), died of tuberculosis.

 Next, Stephen heads for Vienna and military archives held in the city.
 Here, he discovers more about Martin Neumann’s experiences in the First World War.
 Aged just 18, Martin volunteered the Austro-Hungarian army and won a medal for his service on the Eastern Front in Romania.
 “He really was a kid,” marvels Stephen.